GodOfPenguins/StereoPairsEmulator/README.md

 This audio plugin was developed as a competition entry in the [2020 AES/MatLab plugin design competition](http://www.aes.org/students/awards/mpsc/).
 Some design/function allowances had to be made to accomodate the 2x2 I/O limitation dictated by the competition rules.

+Update: This plugin was accepted into the final round of judging.

 For a more detailed explaination of how this processor works, see the technical documentation (still WiP).

 ## Sound Source Options